The Nest

 The tenant should respect your property.
 If he doesn’t, he’ll likely be a bad neighbor and not care about the conditions of the rooms he’s renting.
 First, do a credit and background check.
 Then, get references from previous landlords and work.

-Lastly, interview the prospective tenant thoroughly.
-If the prospective tenant has a remarkable renting history and has never missed a monthly rent payment, that tenant is a keeper.
+Lastly, thoroughly interview the prospective tenant.
+If the prospective tenant has a remarkable rental history and has never missed a monthly rent payment, they are a keeper.

 3. Be a Good Superintendent